wavefrontHQ/docs/pages/doc/wavefront_data_format.md

 Point tags must satisfy the following constraints:
 <ul>
 <li><strong>Key</strong> - Valid characters are: alphanumeric, hyphen ("-"), underscore ("_"), dot (".")</li>
 <li><strong>Value</strong> - We recommend enclosing tag values with double quotes (" ").
 If you surround the value with quotes any character is allowed, including spaces.
-To include a double quote, escape it with a backslash.
+To include a double quote, escape it with a backslash, for example, `\"`.
 The backslash cannot be the last character in the tag value.</li>
 </ul>
 The maximum allowed length for a combination of a point tag key and value is 254 characters (255 including the "=" separating key and value).
 If the value is longer, the point is rejected and logged.